aditirawat1111/BackendProject/README.md

 ├── repository/                             # Spring Data JPA repositories └── service/                                # Business services (Authentication, Product, Cart, Order, Payment, JWT)
 ```

-For a detailed breakdown of each package and class, see `PROJECT_STRUCTURE.md`.

----

 ## Advanced Capabilities